o3de/o3de.org/content/docs/user-guide/editor/console-cvars-commands.md

 sys_spec_Texture=1 [REQUIRE_NET_SYNC]
 ```

-By calling the console command `sys_RestoreSpec` you can check why the `sys_spec_` variables don't represent the right states\.
+By calling the console command `sys_RestoreSpec` you can check why the `sys_spec_` variables don't represent the right states.

 #### From C\+\+ code

-From the code you can use the member function `GetRealIVal()` and compare its return value against the result of `GetIVal()` in `ICVar`\.
+From the code you can use the member function `GetRealIVal()` and compare its return value against the result of `GetIVal()` in `ICVar`.

 ## Deferred execution of command line console commands

-The commands that are passed via the command line by using the \+ prefix are stored in a separate list as opposed to the rest of the console commands\.
+The commands that are passed via the command line by using the \+ prefix are stored in a separate list as opposed to the rest of the console commands.

-This list allows the application to distribute the execution of those commands over several frames rather than executing everything at once\.
+This list allows the application to distribute the execution of those commands over several frames rather than executing everything at once.

 ### Example

-Consider the following example\.
+Consider the following example.

 ```
 --- autotest.cfg --